-In order to install a custom filter do the following:
+To install a custom filter, do the following:

 If required, carefully insert a polarizer at the excitation and emission half of the filter slide using tweezers, taking care not to scratch it or get fingerprints on it.

 Carefully insert the filter into the opening, taking care not to scratch or get fingerprints on the filter.